Neurocranium

-In human anatomy, the neurocranium, also known as the braincase, brainpan, or brain-pan is the upper and back part of the skull, which forms a protective case around the brain.
+In human anatomy, the neurocranium, also known as the braincase, brainpan, brain-pan, or brainbox, is the upper and back part of the skull, which forms a protective case around the brain.
 In the human skull, the neurocranium includes the calvaria or skullcap.
 The remainder of the skull is the facial skeleton.

 In comparative anatomy, neurocranium is sometimes used synonymously with endocranium or chondrocranium.

 Structure

 The neurocranium is divided into two portions: